MoyasiGinko/E-commerce-project/README.md

 # 🖥️ "Aniverse Shop" Front-end  <a name="about-project"></a>

 **Aniverse Shop App Front-end** is an application that aims to revolutionize the e-commerce industry by providing a seamless and user-friendly online shopping experience.
 With a wide range of products and intuitive features, our app makes it easy for customers to browse, explore, and purchase their favorite items.
-Whether you're a fashion enthusiast, a tech geek, or a home decor lover, MicroCommerce has something for everyone.
+Whether you're a fashion enthusiast, a tech geek, or a home decor lover, Aniverse Shop has something for everyone.
 Start exploring our virtual marketplace today and discover the joy of online shopping like never before.

 ## ⚙️ Integration with Back-End